rabotcka/rabotcka/README.md

 - 👋 Hi, I’m Vladimir.
 - 👀 I’m interested in History and Programming
 - 💞️ I’m looking to collaborate with VK, Facebook or Google
-- 👹 I’m write code on PHP, JAVA, JAVASCRIPT and etc.
+- 👹 I’m write code in PHP, JAVA, JAVASCRIPT and etc.
 - 🥺 My favorite programming language is JavaScript.
 - 🥰 My favorite a word is Debug lol.